threepointone/partyserver/packages/partytracks/README.md

 #### Server code:

-In your server, you need to have a path that proxies all requests over to the Cloudflare Calls API and provides your app id and token.
+In your server, you need to have a path that proxies all requests over to the Cloudflare Realtime SFU API and provides your app id and token.
 In a worker, it will look something like this:

 ```ts